jlthm/webtensor/README.md

 __Python code example:__

+Import requirements and create a dataset object:

 	from dataset import Dataset

 	d = Dataset()
 	d0 = Dataset(zero=True)

-	# -----------
-	# Set a value to a cell/Read a cell  with numeric indices
+Set a value to a cell / Read a cell with numeric indices

 	d[1][0][1] = 'my text here'
 	d0[1][0][1] = d[1][0][1]